Welcome to Ausemade… coming to you from the ‘heart of Australia’.

 There is the rare Waddy-wood (Acacia peuce), and if you can travel, you can see the waddy at the Mac Clarke Conservation Reserve.
 Even in our own backyards, we can be surprised and delighted by what grows and lives there.

-New addition includes the Channel-billed Cuckoo, Painted Finch (Emblema pictum), White-browed Woodswallow (Artamus superciliosus), Yellow Hairy Flower Wasp (Radumeris radula), Black Falcon (Falco subniger), and image of the soaring Whistling Kite (Haliastur sphenurus) and the beautiful markings of the juvenile Whistling Kite.
+Recent additions including popular pages include the Channel-billed Cuckoo, Painted Finch (Emblema pictum), White-browed Woodswallow (Artamus superciliosus), Yellow Hairy Flower Wasp (Radumeris radula), Black-shouldered Kite (Elanus axillaris), Black Falcon (Falco subniger), and images of the soaring Whistling Kite (Haliastur sphenurus) and the beautiful markings of the juvenile Whistling Kite.

 New content has been added to Alice Springs, including listing of accommodation, attractions and places to eat in Alice Springs.
 There are also topical stuff that reveals the not so arid heart as we talk about Water in Central Australia.

 We look forward to up-coming events and look back at those that have been and gone including the Parrtjima Festival and Alice Springs Beanie Festival, as well as attractions that have remained open such as the Alice Springs Desert Park and of course the many scenic locations in Central Australia.